- Help Center

-What photos can I use for a home slider or page header?
+Photos I can use for a home slider or page header

 If you want to add photos to your home slider, or add a header image for a specific page, there are some things you must consider when choosing the photo.

 - LANDSCAPE - Think about the shape of the slider or header photo on your site.
 It's horizontal, and very wide.
 Consider this when taking or choosing photos.
 Your subject matter needs to fit in that space, so a vertical or "portrait" photo won't work about 95% of the time.
 Even if it's a hi-res photo, and wide enough to be used, once the image is sized down to the proper width, only a small slice of the photo can be used.
 Standard dimensions for a header or slider photo are 1920 x 700 pixels.
 If you have a vertical photo that's 4,000 pixels high, think about using only 700 of those pixels.
 It just doesn't work.

 - Composition - If you're taking the photos you want to use for a slider or header, keep in mind you'll be cropping only about a third to half of the photo so the ratio is correct.
 If you're taking a photo of an animal or collection of birds, make sure you take a horizontal photo, and don't zoom in too close.
 Keep plenty of space both above and below the subject in the photo so you can crop the center out to be used.
 If it's your lodging or property, the same rules apply.
 Get a very wide view of the building or room, and make sure the focal point of the shot is the middle of the viewport.

 If you're setting up a new site with us, take a look at a slider on one of your favorite sites, and download the image.
 Then compare that to a photo you want to use.
 Are they the same ratio?
 If not, the photo might not be usable.
 If you already have slides or headers in your site, download one of them and use that as a guide.